lacework-community/jit-provisioning-guide/examples/okta/README.md

       * Enable **Just-In-Time User Provisioning**.
       * Click **Save.**

-* **3d**.
+* **3D**.
 [Optional] Test Okta SAML JIT.
+   - Activate the test user's Okta account.
+      -  Open the test user’s inbox and select the **Welcome to Okta!** email.
+Click the **activation** button.
+This will redirect you to create a password.
-    * If you created a test user, you can now attempt to log in to the Lacework platform with their credentials.
+    - Log in to the Lacework platform with the test user's credentials.
 It may take a few seconds for the profile to create, but once that completes, the test user has access to the platform.
+    - Refer to the screenshots below to compare what the test user should see.

 ![Example screenshot](screenshots/JIT-screenshot-1.png)
 ![Example profile](screenshots/JIT-screenshot-2.png)